dosbox-staging/dosbox-staging/website/docs/downloads/macos.md

 This package is compatible with macOS 10.15 (Catalina) or newer.

+Check out the [0.80.1 release notes](release-notes/0.80.1.md) to learn about the changes and improvements introduced by this release.

 !!! important

     macOS uses its Gatekeeper feature to prevent users from running